yanis7774/talk-llama-fast/README.md

 pip install git+https://github.com/Mozer/tts
 conda deactivate
 ```
-- if there are some errors with xtts-api-server installation, check manuals (not my xtts, they install original xtts, not modified): [xtts-api-server](https://github.com/daswer123/xtts-api-server?tab=readme-ov-file#installation) or another manual (didn't work for me) [from sillytavern](https://docs.sillytavern.app/extras/extensions/xtts/) I remember that when I first installed xtts-api-server it asked to install some full version of [visual-cpp-build-tools](https://visualstudio.microsoft.com/ru/visual-cpp-build-tools/).
+- if there are some errors with xtts-api-server installation, check manuals (not my xtts, they install original xtts, not modified): [xtts-api-server](https://github.com/daswer123/xtts-api-server?tab=readme-ov-file#installation) or another manual (didn't work for me) [from sillytavern](https://docs.sillytavern.app/extras/extensions/xtts/) or this [stackoverflow TTS install manual](https://stackoverflow.com/questions/66726331/how-can-i-run-mozilla-tts-coqui-tts-training-with-cuda-on-a-windows-system), but it uses some different versions.
+I remember that when I first installed xtts-api-server it asked to install some full version of [visual-cpp-build-tools](https://visualstudio.microsoft.com/ru/visual-cpp-build-tools/).
 The default download page from MS wasn't working for me, so i had to google and found it elsewher.
 [VS_BuildTools.exe screenshot 1](https://github.com/Mozer/talk-llama-fast/assets/1599013/23627998-28f7-4eeb-9bc5-be54c1a68217), [screenshot 2](https://github.com/Mozer/talk-llama-fast/assets/1599013/b7ff8401-c5b3-4f5c-abdb-e527f296b12d).
 Or maybe it was [VC_redist.x86.exe](https://learn.microsoft.com/ru-ru/cpp/windows/latest-supported-vc-redist?view=msvc-170).

 - In the same dir where you are now, create second conda for extras
 ```